warewulf/warewulf/userdocs/contents/boot-management.rst

 Warewulf uses iPXE to for network boot by default.
 As a tech preview, support for GRUB is also available, which adds support for secure boot.

+Also as a tech preview, Warewulf may also use iPXE to boot a dracut initramfs as an initial stage before loading the container image.

 Booting with iPXE
 =================